ZarehD/AspNetStatic/Readme.md

 builder.Services.AddSingleton<IJsMinifier, YuiJsMinifier>(); // override default minifier
 builder.Services.AddSingleton<IMarkupOPtimizer, MyCustomMarkupOptimizer>()); // override default optimizer
 ```
+> [!Important]
-> :bulb: If your custom `IOptimizerSelector` implementation injects one or more of the default optimizers provided by AspNetStatic, you must register them by calling `AddDefaultOptimizers()`.
+> If your custom `IOptimizerSelector` implementation injects one or more of the default optimizers provided by AspNetStatic, you must register them by calling `AddDefaultOptimizers()`.

 ### Optimizers